-The AMFM had four major blocks (comprising real, government, financial, and external sectors) with 13 stochastic equations, 53 identities, and 3 supplementary equations.
+The AMFM had 4 major blocks comprising real, government, financial, and external sectors, with 13 stochastic equations, 53 identities, and 3 supplementary equations.
 Unlike the NEDA models, output in the AMFM was determined from the demand side.
-Also, the model tried to account for forward-looking inflationary expectations through a fitted regression of an inflation function.
+Also, the model accounted for forward-looking inflationary expectations through a fitted regression of an inflation function.
 Its estimation strategy was unique in that it combined OLS with an ECM-like approach specifically for the production sector, with parameters of the production function obtained through a mix of calibration and estimation techniques.

-In the mid-2000s, the Asian Development Bank (ADB), through a team led by Duo Qin of the University of London, developed macroeconometric models of select ADB member countries, also for forecasting and policy simulation.
-The model designed for the Philippines (Cagas et al., 2006; Ducanes et al., 2005) paid special attention to the government block of the model to enable fiscal simulations, as fiscal and debt burdens of the country were exceptionally high during that period.
-The estimation strategy highlighted a general-to-specific dynamic specification approach and use of the ECM form.
+In the mid-2000s, the Asian Development Bank (ADB), through a team led by Duo Qin of the University of London, developed macroeconometric models of select ADB member countries for forecasting and policy simulation.
+The model designed for the Philippines (Cagas et al. 2006; Ducanes et al. 2005) paid special attention to the government block of the model to enable fiscal simulations, as the country's fiscal and debt burdens were exceptionally high during that period.
+The estimation strategy highlighted a general-to-specific dynamic specification and ECM methodology.

-While the ADB's Philippine model was tagged as a small macroeconometric model, it was medium sized by current standards with eight blocks (private consumption, investment, government, trade, production, price, monetary, and employment sectors), 48 behavioral equations, and 25 identities.
-It tried to improve on previous models by minimizing the use of impulse dummy variables (which were restricted to seasonal dummies) and by ensuring that behavioral equations had economic meaning and that parameter estimates were robust and time invariant.
-There was no attempt though to deal with inflation expectations in the model.
+While the ADB's Philippine model was tagged as a small macroeconometric model, it was medium sized by current standards with 8 blocks (private consumption, investment, government, trade, production, price, monetary, and employment sectors), 48 behavioral equations, and 25 identities.
+It tried to improve on previous models by minimizing the use of impulse dummy variables, which were restricted to seasonal dummies, and by ensuring that behavioral equations had economic meaning and that parameter estimates were robust and time invariant.
+However, the model did not attempt to deal with inflation expectations.